 A merger is the restructuring of the whole or any part of a municipality with another municipality.
 Mergers result in the incorporation of a new municipality:

 - Two or more like municipalities (rural-to-rural or urban-to-urban) may merge to form one new municipality.
+Section 53(1)(b) of The Municipalities Act provides the authority for municipalities to apply for this type of merger.

-Because a merger involves the structure of a municipality, all involved municipalities must agree to the restructuring.
+Because a merger affects the structure of a municipality, all involved municipalities must agree to the restructuring.
 Municipalities considering a merger are encouraged to negotiate a voluntary restructuring agreement, which will address such matters as:

 - structure and name of the new municipality;